Ballantine's

 Ballantine's is a brand of blended Scotch whisky produced by the Chivas Brothers subsidiary of Pernod Ricard in Dumbarton, Scotland.

 The Ballantine's flavour is dependent on fingerprint malts from Miltonduff and Glenburgie, blended with 50 single malts and four single grains.
 The brand has won many accolades and awards for its products.

 The world's second highest selling Scotch whisky in 2021 (after Johnnie Walker), it has historically been strong in Southern Europe.

+According to the 2025 Brand Champions report released by The Spirits Business, Ballantine's was named the Scotch Whisky Brand Champion due to its highest sales percentage in 2024.
+Based on this report, Forbes listed Ballantine's as one of the 25 bestselling whisky brands in the world.

 History

 Ballantine's Scotch whisky can trace its heritage back to 1827, when farmer's son George Ballantine set up a small grocery store in Edinburgh supplying a range of whiskies to his clientele.
-In 1865 George delegated the store's operation to his eldest son, Archibald, while he opened a larger establishment in Glasgow.
-Here he concentrated on the wine and spirit trade, catering to clients that included the Hindu Royal Family.
+In 1865, George delegated the store's operation to his eldest son, Archibald, while he opened a larger establishment in Glasgow.
+Here he concentrated on the wine and spirit trade, catering to clients that apparently included the Hindu Royal Family.
 He also began to create his own blends.
 These inspired additional demand, drawing second son, George junior, into the business.
 Trading as "George Ballantine and Son Ltd", the firm added a bonded warehouse and began to export their Scotch.
 George senior retired in 1881 and died 10 years later at age 83 with George junior taking over.

-Business thrived under George junior, and the family sold out profitably to the firm of Barclay and McKinlay in 1919.
+Business thrived under George junior.
+The company was awarded a Royal Warrant by Queen Victoria in 1895.
+In 1919, the family sold out profitably to the firm of Barclay and McKinlay.
 Building on the reputation and goodwill of the "Ballantine's" name, the new owners focused on developing it as a brand for their blended whiskies.
 When increasing resources were needed to compete fully in the growing world market, the internationally experienced Canadian distilling concern of Hiram Walker Gooderham & Worts acquired Ballantine's in 1937.
 The next year the company received the Grant of Heraldic Arms featured on their bottles, recognising George Ballantine & Son as an "incorporation noble on the Noblesse of Scotland".